 When you try to solve problems of Physics in general and of work and energy in particular, it is important to follow a certain order.
-Try to be systematic when you solve these problems, and you will see how it gives good results.
-It is worth spending a bit of time on the analysis of a problem before starting to solve it.
+Try to be organized when you solve these problems, and you will see how it gives good results.
+It is worth spending a bit of time on the analysis of a problem before tackling it.

 - Read carefully the problem statement